Multimedia: Entertainment and fine arts

 Multimedia is heavily used in the entertainment industry, especially to develop special effects in movies and animations (VFX, 3D animation, etc.).
 Multimedia games are a popular pastime and are software programs available either as CD-ROMs or online.
 Video games are considered multimedia, as they meld animation, audio, and interactivity to give the player an immersive experience.
 While video games can vary in terms of animation style or audio type, the element of interactivity makes them a striking example of interactive multimedia.
 Interactive multimedia refers to multimedia applications that allow users to actively participate instead of just sitting by as passive recipients of information.

 In the arts, there are multimedia artists who blend techniques using different media that in some way incorporate interaction with the viewer.
 Another approach entails the creation of multimedia that can be displayed in a traditional fine arts arena, such as an art gallery.
 Video has become an intrinsic part of many concerts and theatrical productions in the modern era and has spawned content creation opportunities for many media professionals.
 Although multimedia display material may be volatile, the survivability of the content is as strong as any traditional medium.

+Social media

+Social media platforms are platforms heavily based around the spread of multimedia in a social environment.
+The text and images on posts or in messages, the audio of voice recordings or in the background of videos, and the animations and videos posted are all forms of multimedia which social media platforms facilitate the spread and viewing of for its users.